Tuberculosis Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification

 To evaluate the reliability of probabilistic outputs, we report calibration diagnostics before and after isotonic regression.
 Within each outer fold, isotonic regression is fit on OOF probabilities obtained from the inner cross-validation performed on the proper-training partition, yielding a monotone mapping from raw to calibrated probabilities without using outer-test labels.
 Calibration is assessed on the outer test partition using the Brier score (BS)

-where $\hat{p}_i$ is the predicted probability for the positive class for sample $i$ and $y_i$ is the label of that sample, and the expected calibration error (ECE), computed by binning predicted probabilities and measuring the absolute deviation between empirical accuracy and mean confidence per bin.
-We report these diagnostics at both waveform level and after cougher-level aggregation (mean probability per cougher), summarizing results as mean and standard deviation across outer folds, for models trained on audio-only and fused features.
+where $\hat{p}_i$ is the predicted probability for the positive class of sample $i$, and $y_i$ is the label of that sample and the expected calibration error (ECE), computed by binning predicted probabilities and measuring the absolute deviation between empirical accuracy and mean confidence per bin. {Specifically, we partition $[0,1]$ into $M=10$ equal-frequency bins.
+In each bin, $B_m$, $m=1,\cdots,10$, we compute the empirical event rate (empirical accuracy) } {and the mean predicted probability (mean confidence) } {where $y_i$, $\hat{p}_i$, as defined in BS.
+Combining both equations, we get ECE as } We report these diagnostics at both the waveform level and after cougher-level aggregation (mean probability per cougher), summarizing results as mean and standard deviation across outer folds, for models trained on audio-only and fused features.